HelloYeew/helloyeew.dev/README.md

 # License
  Due to this project using `fullpage.js` that's required GPLv3 license.
 This project is GPLv3 license.

- Domus Titling font is license on Adobe Fonts library.
+ Domus Titling font is license on Adobe Fonts library that's available on Adobe Creatove Cloud.

  Comfortaa font is license on [Google Fonts](https://fonts.google.com/).